 Octavie has recorded for Brilliant Classics, TRPTK and Gamma Musica.
 She is an avid researcher and enjoys applying the latest finds to her playing.
 Her current CAC-funded research project, the Romantic Lab, focuses on Romantic performance practice, through the imitation of historical recordings.
 Octavie has the pleasure to play a Thomas Dodd cello from 1800 on loan from the Nationaal Muziekinstrumenten Fonds of the Netherlands, as well as her own Johann Michael Alban cello from 1700-1730.

-As a chamber musician she is a member of Musethica and participated in festivals in Spain, France and Sweden; she also attended lessons with Heime Müller, Günter Pichler, Eckard Runge, Jonathan Brown (Casals Quartet) and the Quiroga Quartet.
-She is a holder of the Vera-Ritter Stiftung.
+As a chamber musician she is a member of Musethica and has participated in festivals in Spain, France, and Sweden; she has also attended lessons with Heime Müller, Günter Pichler, Eckard Runge, Jonathan Brown (Casals Quartet) and the Quiroga Quartet.
+In 2019-2020 she was a scholarship holder of the Oscar and Vera Ritter Foundation.

 Oscar Holch is currently a Fellow at the Guildhall School of Music and Drama where he studies with David Takeno.
 He previously studied at the Royal Academy of Music, where he was awarded the Max Gilbert Prize.
 He has participated in masterclasses with Tatjana Masurenko, Garth Knox, Thomas Riebl, Hartmut Rohde and Hariolf Schlichtig.
 As a chamber musician, he has appeared at festivals around the UK and in Europe including the BBC Proms, Cowbridge, Beaminster, Ryedale, Fundación MonteLeón and Vilalte festivals.